-The Kingdom of Bahrain, the Arab Republic of Egypt, the Kingdom of Saudi Arabia, and the United Arab Emirates have the honour jointly to submit under cover of this letter the Application constituting an appeal to the International Court of Justice from the decision of the Council of the International Civil Aviation Organization dated 29 June 2018 in respect of Application (A) of the State of Qatar relating to the disagreement arising under the Convention on International Civil Aviation.
+The Kingdom of Bahrain, the Arab Republic of Egypt and the United Arab Emirates have the honour jointly to submit under cover of this letter the Application concerning an appeal to the International Court of Justice from the decision of the Council of the International Civil Aviation Organization dated 29 June 2018 in respect of Application (B) of the State of Qatar relating to the disagreement arising under the International Air Services Transit Agreement.
 Each Agent is authorized to submit the Application to the Court in respect of his own State only.